Building Self-Esteem and Confidence

 Understanding Self-Esteem and Confidence

-• fear of making mistakes and/or trying new things
+• Fear of making mistakes or trying new things

 Self-Esteem and Confidence in Adults